EC2 Server Configuration¶

 The current implementation includes the basic routines to use a Cloud, namely: image upload and registration, and the VM run, describe and terminate operations.
 The following sections explain you how to install and configure the EC2 Query web service on top of a running OpenNebula cloud.

-The OpenNebula EC2 Query service provides a Amazon EC2 Query API compatible interface to your cloud, that can be used alongside the native OpenNebula CLI or OpenNebula Sunstone.
+The OpenNebula EC2 Query service provides an Amazon EC2 Query API-compatible interface to your cloud, that can be used alongside the native OpenNebula CLI or OpenNebula Sunstone.
 The OpenNebula distribution includes the tools needed to use the EC2 Query service.

 Requirements & Installation¶

-The OpenNebula EC2 Query service was installed during the OpenNebula installation, and the dependencies of this service are installed when using the install_gems tool as explained in the installation guide
+The OpenNebula EC2 Query service was installed during the OpenNebula installation, and also the dependencies of this service, as explained in the installation guide